Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 - The claimant must give the defendant sufficient information about the facts alleged to enable them to understand the case that must be defended.

 (The Particulars of Claim must also set out the remedies claimed.
 See below)

 If a claimant wants to bring a legal claim, it must be a claim recognised by law.

-It also needs to be framed in a way that the defendant (and the court) will understand it.
+It also needs to be framed in a way that the defendant (and the court) can understand it.